capische/nordlynx-proxy/README.md

       #- NORDVPN_LOGIN=<email or token> #Not required if using secrets
       #- NORDVPN_PASS=<pass> #Not required if using secrets or token in above `NORDVPN_LOGIN=token`
       #- DEBUG=0 #(0/1) activate debug mode for scripts, dante, tinyproxy
-      - LOCAL_NETWORK=192.168.1.0/24 #LAN subnet to route through proxies and vpn.
+      #- LOCAL_NETWORK=192.168.1.0/24 #LAN subnet to route through proxies and vpn.
+This breaks the VPN connection inside container.
       #- TINYUSER: optional, enforces authentication over tinyproxy when set with TINYPASS.
       #- TINYPASS: optional, enforces authentication over tinyproxy when set with TINYUSER.
       #- TINYLOGLEVEL=error #Optional, default error: Critical (least verbose), Error, Warning, Notice, Connect (to log connections without info's noise), Info